scionproto-contrib/csnet/docs/getting-started.md

 step-by-step walkthrough or refer to the example programs in the `./examples` directory.
 The complete API documentation is available [here](https://scionproto-contrib.github.io/csnet/scion_8h.html).

+In this guide, we will show how to connect to the **locally running** test network in `./network/scion-testnet` that you should have already set up.
+In case you want to connect to a different SCION network, you have to provide your own `topology.json` in the instructions below.

-> **Note**: Ensure that you have built and installed the CSNET library and that a local SCION network is running, as
+> **Note**: Ensure that you have built and installed the CSNET library and that a **local** SCION network is running, as
 > described in the [main README](../README.md#building-and-installation).

 ### Including the Header